kanitakadusic/si-docflow-windows/README.md

 ### Steps

-> Running as administrator is required for the HTTP listener to function.
-The application can work without it, but HTTP-based features will not be available.
+> Running as administrator is required for the HTTP listener to function when the application is in `headless` operational mode.
+The application can still run without administrator privileges, but it will not be able to listen for document processing requests.

 #### Environment Setup